Noe NIMBYs Can't Thwart Next-Door Neighbors

 Fast-forward to 2013: A fellow named Andy Greene bought the vacant lot and got permission from the city to build a spectacular four-story single-family home there, designed by Edmonds + Lee Architects and adhering to the San Francisco building codes.

-This caused Gilpin to freak the freak out: he approached Greene with several requests for modifications, such as making the home one story shorter, ten of which Greene complied with.
+This caused Gilpin to freak the freak out: He approached Greene with several requests for modifications, 10 of which Greene complied with, such as making the home one story shorter.
 Nevertheless, at the beginning of September, Greene was hit with a "Discretionary Review," in which one party petitions the city to halt another party's construction project.

 Greene's team shot back, "The subject block contains properties that are from one to three stories in height that were constructed between 1908 and 2007, resulting in a mixed visual character."
 That 2007 house is, of course, Gilpin's.